Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

 24. UTI Gauging Equipment

-Sometimes, tank radars fail, become unreliable or or are not as accurate.
+Sometimes, tank radars fail, become unreliable, or their accuracy lessens.
 To compensate for their shortcomings, a manual Hermetic or MMC Type UTI is used.

 25. Ullage Point

 Is a protruding pipe found on top of every tank.
-It is where the sampler and UTI is connected.
+It is where the sampler and UTI are connected.